SalminStepan/cocktail_api/README.md

 - PostgreSQL
 - psycopg 3
 - Pydantic
+- Uvicorn
 - pytest
 - HTTPX
-- Uvicorn
+- Docker

 ## Requirements

+The API requires access to a populated PostgreSQL database containing the `cocktails` and `ingredients` tables.

+The repository does not include database migrations or seed data.
+Database extraction, normalization, validation, and import are handled by a separate ETL project.

+### Local development

 - Python 3.12+
+- Access to PostgreSQL

+### Docker

+- Docker Engine
-- PostgreSQL
+- Access to PostgreSQL from the container
-- A populated database containing the `cocktails` and `ingredients` tables

-The repository currently does not include database migrations or seed data.
-The database is populated by a separate ETL project.

-## Setup
+## Local Setup

 Clone the repository and enter the project directory: